Logarithmic growth of peripheral entanglement concentrated via noisy measurements in a star network of spins: XYZ model on a star network of spins

-We now consider the XYZ model on a star network of spins in the large periphery limit.
-We choose the case of a single central spin ($n_0=1$), and increase $n_p$ in order to attain this limit.
+We first consider the large periphery limit, and choose the case of a single central qubit ($n_0=1$), and increase $n_p$ in order to attain this limit.
 We identify $|K|$ as the natural energy scale of the system, and write the dimensionless spin-star Hamiltonian $H_s/|K|\rightarrow H_s$ as